JiyaBera/summerinternship2024_D23IT163/README.md

 -> Included the requested components in the admin panel and had meet with HR for the review.

 10/6/2024 - 11/6/2024
--> After getting the reiwed from the HR the changes have been made.
+-> Code was improved in accordance with the review that was received from the HR for any future adjustments

 12/6//2024
--> Had made final changes in the admin panel.
+-> Following a few minor adjustments, the HR department requested that the customer need the login and forgot password pages to be included.

 13/6/2024
--> Had a final meetup with the sir for all the updates and changes.
+-> Had a last meeting with HR to go over all the updates and modifications and to complete the admin panel.